-A nursing home transfer means that a resident is being moved from one facility to another.
+A nursing home transfer means that a resident is being moved from one facility to another, PA nursing home lawyers can explain.
 A nursing home discharge, which may be voluntary or involuntary, means that a patient is leaving or being evicted from the nursing home.
 Regardless of the circumstances under which a transfer or discharge occurs, all nursing home residents have certain rights which must be respected.
-If your parent or grandparent was in any way harmed or injured during their transfer or discharge, or was forced into an involuntary transfer or discharge in violation of their legal rights, Philadelphia nursing home abuse lawyer Brent Wieand may be able to help your family recover compensation.
+If your parent or grandparent was in any way harmed or injured during their transfer or discharge, or was forced into an involuntary transfer or discharge in violation of their legal rights, Philadelphia nursing home abuse lawyer Brent Wieand may be able to help your family recover compensation with his reliable PA nursing home law firm.

 Elder Law in PA: Transfers and Discharges